Battle lab: Mission

 The mission of the United States Air Force Battlelab is to "rapidly identify and prove the worth of innovative ideas which improve the ability of the Air Force to execute its core competencies and Joint Warfighting.”
 The mission of the Mission Command Battle Lab (MCBL) at United States Army Combined Arms Center is to "[mitigate] risk to current and future Army forces by examining and evaluating emerging concepts and technologies through experimentation, studies, prototyping, and network integration, while simultaneously informing the combat development and acquisition processes."

 Battle labs can be set to explore a specific topic (called an "ad hoc battle lab," generally with a limited life span and very specialized means and simulations) or can be set as a multi-purpose exploration capability (with unlimited life span, flexible and scalable means and simulations).
 Battle labs can be set by type of military forces (Air Forces, Naval Forces or Land Forces) or can be set across domains (Joint Forces, Combined lab).
 Battle labs can also be set for a military capability such as Command and Control.
 The list of US battle labs published by the US Air Force Air University illustrates the diversity of battle labs.

 Battle labs interconnection

 The interconnection of battle labs requires connecting the networks, connecting deployed systems and sometimes sharing technical means (simulation capabilities, test and evaluation services).
 Such interconnection requires setting a framework shared by the different stakeholders.

 For example, the NATO Distributed Networked Battle Labs (DNBL) have been created in order to tighten cooperation on preparation and conduct of Experimentation, Test and Evaluation (ET&E) events between the members of the framework.
 The DNBL Framework provides the operating model to enable the federated use of capabilities and systems for a wide range of user groups and to exchange ET&E services available in the DNBL Service Catalogue.

-From the prospective of the simulation, a framework is dedicated to "distributed simulation" and simulation interoperability.
+From the perspective of the simulation, a framework is dedicated to "distributed simulation" and simulation interoperability.
 The Simulation Interoperability Standards Organization develops standards and promotes modelling and simulation interoperability.